 SCREEN: Entering weir specifications in the Inputs section.

-SCREEN: Displaying the table and copying the data for values of coefficients for flows with the V-notch weir and overtopping flows.
+SCREEN: Displaying the table for values of coefficients for flows with the V-notch weir and overtopping flows.

 SCREEN: Plotting flow rate vs. flow depth relative to the V-notch crest in the Results section.